aklump/check-pages/knowledge/pages/general/authentication.md

       pass: secret5
     ```

 2. Add the following to your test runner file.
+This must come AFTER `load_config`.
 This tells your _runner.php_ to include the Drupal 8 authentication and from where to pull the user data.

     ```php
     # File: runner.php
-    add_mixin('drupal8', [
+    add_mixin('drupal', [
       'users' => 'config/users.yml',
     ]);
     ```